 Wilderness Quest & Vision Quest

 Ceremonial rites of passage, with their challenges of solitude, fasting, and exposure to nature, help us to face our fears, affirm our inner strengths and capacities, and listen to our own souls.
-For over 40 years, Rites of Passage has provided these programs to bring people into a deep encounter with the natural world, to awaken, heal, and transform lives.
-The process begins with hearing the call to quest, an impulse as ancient as humanity: the path of the hero and heroine.
-This work speaks to women, men, and young adults in life transition or change, and to anyone wanting to deepen a spiritual path.
+For over 45 years, Rites of Passage has provided these programs to bring people into a deep encounter with the natural world, to awaken, heal, and transform lives.
+The rite of passage begins with hearing the call to quest, an impulse as ancient as humanity: the path of the hero’s journey.
+This work speaks to anyone entering a life transition or change or wanting to deepen a spiritual path.

 Rites of Passage was the first non-indigenous organization to offer vision quests to the general public, beginning in the 1970’s.
 Our guiding principle was to offer a pan-cultural ceremony that met a need for powerful and meaningful rites of passage for people in our contemporary world.
 We found that the vision quest helped people facing life crises or transitions, including career change, marriage, adulthood, death of a loved one, affirmation of gay or lesbian identity, elderhood, recovery from addiction, recovery from trauma, and more.
 It was also a kind of sacred adventure, allowing for self-discovery and renewal of what had become stale.
 Our clients, coming from diverse backgrounds, represented a spectrum of professions, ethnicity, religious affiliation, sexual orientation, and life experience.
 We were aided in this work by generous Native American teachers, who shared some important principles and teachings with us.
 The vision quest we offered, however, was not affiliated with or derived from any Native American ceremony.